Meet Our Staff

 Ms. Cheng is a licensed professional counselor in the state of New Jersey.
 She received her Master’s Degree in counselor preparation at Seton Hall University.
 She then continued with her education in the Marriage and Family Therapy program, as she desired pursing a deeper clinical training in order to work from a more systemic perspective with families, couples and individuals.
 When she was a student, she worked with international students, faculty and staff to help them acclimate to their new surroundings.
 Professionally, Ms. Cheng has been working as a mental health clinician for over 10 years.
 Her career has afforded her the opportunity to work in a homeless shelter for women and children; therapeutic nursery for children under age five; hospital-based partial-care program for adults; nonprofit outpatient mental health agency for all ages; and in-home services for children and families at high risk.
 The areas addressed have included adjustment; anxiety; depression; grief; acculturation; parenting; domestic violence; homelessness; behavioral, academic and developmental problems; and various traumas (physical, sexual and/or neglect).

-Ms. Coppola is a licensed clinical social worker in New Jersey and New York.
+Ms. Coppola is a licensed clinical social worker in New Jersey.
 She graduated with honors from Fordham University in 2006 with a Master’s Degree in clinical social work.
 She specializes in working with the college-aged population on a variety of concerns related to stress management, interpersonal relationships, life transitions and executive functioning.
 Clinically she has extensive training in Cognitive Behavioral Therapy and Mindfulness techniques for ADHD, autism, and mood and anxiety disorders.
 Prior to her position at Kean, Ms. Coppola worked for Pace University’s OASIS (Ongoing Academic Social Instructional Support) program for college students with various cognitive and emotional differences.
 She also worked as a clinician and alternative therapies specialist for seven years at the Hallowell Center in New York.
 She received clinical supervision from Dr. Edward Hallowell, who is a best-selling author and nationally renowned expert in strengths-based approaches to treating ADHD.
 As a registered yoga teacher, she has a particular interest in the mind-body connection in the treatment of mental health-related issues.

 KIMBERLY QUINN, MSW, LCSW, LCADC – COORDINATOR OF ALCOHOL AND DRUG SERVICES